Associate Professor Professor Associate/Assistant Dean

 The candidate must have demonstrated expertise appropriate for appointment as an Associate Professor or Professor in the University of New Mexico, School of Medicine

-Demonstrated commitment to diversity, equity, inclusion, and student success, as well as working with broadly diverse communities
+Demonstrated commitment to diversity, equity, and inclusion of student, faculty, and staff success, as well as working with broadly diverse communities

 The UNM Health Sciences Center is located in the high desert community of Albuquerque, New Mexico.
 It is also part of the State’s flagship institution for higher education.
 Exposure to a wide variety of educational opportunities, outdoor activities, and diverse experiences makes Albuquerque a special place to call home.
 Abundant recreational opportunities exist within our diverse and culturally rich city.
 Albuquerque enjoys a temperate climate with 310 days of sunshine as well as four distinct seasons.